 Perhaps other such images affect you.
 Nebulae, whole galaxies, mind-blowing depictions of things way bigger than ourselves that the mind can barely grasp.
 Heck, just staring into the night sky blows my mind every time.

 And that’s the connection to mindfulness.

-There was perhaps a mass experience like this when humans first landed on the moon, and perhaps during the radio hoax of War of the Worlds.
-People around the world were stunned into questioning their perspective on reality.
+There was perhaps a mass experience like this when humans first landed on the moon.
+Or during the radio hoax of War of the Worlds.
+These shared experiences stunned people around the world into questioning their perspective on reality.
 It happened at other times in history, too, as the mysteries of the universe unfolded.
 What?
 The Earth isn’t flat?